ethereum/consensus-specs/specs/phase0/beacon-chain.md

 #### `DepositMessage`

-`DepositData` minus its signature; this is the data that the signature is signing over.
+The contents of a deposit request, not including the signature; this is the data that the signature in a deposit request is signing over.

 ```python
 class DepositMessage(Container):